What if buildings could adapt over time?

 Tickets

-The conference is initiated by a coalition of like-minded industry partners including Knauf, Hettich, and Tesa – all sharing the desire to change how we design buildings today.
+The Adaptable Building Club and its annual conference have been initiated by a coalition of like-minded industry partners including Knauf, Hettich and Tesa – all sharing the desire to change how we design buildings today.